john-eevee/gaia/src/farm_node/docs/LOCAL_RULES_ENGINE.md

 The engine processes telemetry as it arrives, with minimal latency:

 1. Device generates telemetry (e.g., every 5 seconds)
-2. TelemetryStream broadcasts to `telemetry:all`
+2. EventStream broadcasts to `telemetry:all`
 3. LocalRules Engine receives and evaluates immediately
 4. If rule matches, alert is broadcast within milliseconds